-270.1 Voucher Rules Tech Trek expenses are paid by AAUW California SPF through the existing voucher system.
+270.1 Voucher Rules

+Tech Trek expenses are paid by AAUW California SPF through the existing voucher system.
+Voucher forms and instructions can be found at the SPF website: https://specialprojectsfund-ca.aauw.net/.
 AAUW California SPF makes payment if the expenditures are within the project's budget allocations and the project has adequate funds on deposit with AAUW California SPF to cover the expenses.
-These are the rules: All vouchers shall be submitted electronically.
-All vouchers shall be accompanied by scanned copies of receipts/invoices.
-Invoices or bills for goods or services from a vendor or institution shall be submitted with a voucher for payment directly to the vendor or institution.
-Reimbursement for mileage driven shall be made at the current rate approved by the AAUW California BOD.
+These are the rules:

+- All vouchers shall be submitted electronically. - All vouchers shall be accompanied by scanned copies of receipts/invoices. - Invoices or bills for goods or services from a vendor or institution shall be submitted with a voucher for payment directly to the vendor or institution. - Reimbursement for mileage driven shall be made at the current rate approved by the AAUW California BOD.
 (Contact the AAUW California CFO for the current rate.)
-Mileage reimbursement requests must contain a MapQuest or Google Maps printout including the addresses for location of origin and destination and a map indicating the miles traveled.
-Vouchers shall not be approved for payment until the AAUW California BOD has approved the Tech Trek budget for that fiscal year, unless with prior approval from the AAUW California president.
-Vouchers must be submitted within 45 days after the expenses were incurred, in order to ensure payments. of a voucher until payment is received.
-270.2 Voucher Signature Requirements Since voucher submissions are electronic, the camp treasurer will send the voucher to the Tech Trek financial liaison for review and approval.
+Mileage reimbursement requests must contain a MapQuest or Google Maps printout including the addresses for location of origin and destination and a map indicating the miles traveled. - Vouchers shall not be approved for payment until the AAUW California BOD has approved the Tech Trek budget for that fiscal year, unless with prior approval from the AAUW California president. - Vouchers must be submitted within 45 days after the expenses were incurred, to ensure timely payments. - Payees shall be advised that it can take up to 3-4 weeks from the initiation of a voucher until payment is received.

+Since voucher submissions are electronic, the camp treasurer will send the voucher to the Tech Trek financial liaison for review and approval.
 The financial liaison's embedded signature will be on the approved voucher that is sent by the camp treasurer to SPF for payment.

-270.3 Chart of Accounts for Tech Trek When preparing expense reports, camps will use the SPF chart of accounts, below.
+When preparing expense reports, camps will use the SPF chart of accounts, below.
 See definitions of pertinent line items.
 Contact the financial liaison if unsure of which account to use.
 Should a new type of expense arise for which there is no applicable account, the financial liaison shall work with the SPF to determine its best placement or arrange to have a new account created.

+270.3.1 Account

+Structure

+270.2 Voucher

+Requirements

+270.3 Chart of

+Accounts for Tech

+Signature

+Trek

-270.3.1 Account The following is the chart of accounts structure: Structure Account Name Definition Campus Cost Lodging, meals, classrooms/lecture halls, labs, keys, internet, pool fees, parking, on-campus transportation.
+The following is the chart of accounts structure:

+Account Name Definition Campus Cost Lodging, meals, classrooms/lecture halls, labs, keys, internet, pool fees, parking, on-campus transportation.
 Training and Development Costs to bring in staff early or a meal after camp.
 Costs for directors/staff to visit other camps (must be budgeted and approved by program director ahead of time), expenses for branch visits or meeting with branches.
-Does not include the annual directors' meeting and may not be used for stipends, only actual travel and meeting expenses.